-Equalising a flooded battery would produce explosive gases, so good ventilation of the battery box is recommended.
+Equalising a flooded battery produces explosive gases.
+Proper ventilation of the battery box is recommended.

 CAUTION: Equipment damage!

 Equalisation may increase battery voltage to a level that damages sensitive DC loads.
 Verify that all load allowable input voltages are 11% greater than the equalising charging set point voltage.